lawless-m/Routino.jl/README.md

 # Routino

+Call into the routino .so and get routing information via OpenStreetmaps

-spawn an instance of routino to get a route or a distance between two Lat/Long pairs
+Or spawn an instance of routino-router via shell and get a route or a distance between two Lat/Long pairs

 this requires a routino installation https://www.routino.org/